The primary advantage of IIR filters over FIR filters is that they typically meet a given set

 returns row vectors

-n+1 numerator and denominator coefficients
+n+1 numerator and denominator coefficients of the

 nth-order IIR filter whose frequency-magnitude